openNDS/openNDS/docs/source/config.rst

 This requires research to determine the ip addresses of the Block List site(s) and can be problematic as sites can use many dynamic ip addresses.

-However, manual configuration does not require any additional dependencies (ie additional installed packages).
+However, manual configuration does not require any additional dependencies (i.e. additional installed packages).

 Manual configuration example: